daattali/beautiful-jekyll/2020_readings.md

 Under `Channels` click the `+` and search for `2020-spring-readings`

 Each week will have two threads:
-  * Under the thread `Week X. <Topic Name> Post your group's discussions here,` click on the chat icon `Reply to thread` to post a summary of your group's discussions.
+  * Under the thread `Week X. <Topic Name> Post your group's discussions here,` click on the chat icon `Reply to thread` to post a summary of your group's discussions (see image below).
-  * To ask a question about the papers, use the thread `Week X. <Topic Name> Questions for Understanding.
-If you have any technical questions about the papers, post them here and the moderators will do their best to answer them!`
+  * To ask a question about the papers, use the thread `Week X. <Topic Name> Questions for Understanding.` If you have any technical questions about the papers, post them here and the moderators will do their best to answer them!

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/2020Plasticity_SlackNavImage.png)